 If you’re looking for an RV park in the heart of South Carolina, this could be your best option.
 Not only does this park have high reviews and an excellent reputation, but it will also provide you with all the amenities you need.

 For instance, you’ll have access to electric, water, and sewer.
 Luxuries like WIFI and cable TV are also included.
 As well as AC – something that many RVers crave on their travels.
 If you’re in a large group or rally, there’s also a large recreational room.
 This is also perfect for those who are interested in meeting new people and making exciting memories.
-You can find this RV park at Lake Murray – which gives you places to have all the fun in the water that you need.
+You can find this RV park about thirty minutes from Lake Murray – which gives you places to have all the fun in the water that you need.
 Things like boating, skiing, tubing, and fishing are all accessible here.